WebStars-GmbH/Issue-Tracking-Application/README.md

    `mvn install`

-4. Create a .env file in the root directory of the project and add your Cloud SQL connection string:
+4. In the application.properites change the  Cloud SQL connection string:
    `DB_CONNECTION_STRING=postgres://<username>:<password>@<host>:<port>/<database>`
 We will provide you with the connection string on request

-5. Start the application with npm:
+5. Start the application with your IDE:
-    `mvn start`
+    `mvn Application start`
    The application should now be running on http://localhost:3000